 The Family Division began in July 1998 as a pilot project designed to:

-The Family Division has jurisdiction over divorce, separation, annulment, custody and visitation, child support, contempt, modification, paternity, adoption, appointment of legal guardians, abuse and neglect, deprivation, abandonment, termination of parental rights, domestic violence and other intra-family criminal offenses, such as child molestation, delinquency and other general juvenile law violations.
+The Family Division has jurisdiction over divorce, separation, annulment, custody and visitation, child support, contempt, modification, paternity, adoption, termination of parental rights and domestic violence.

-The Family Division Administrative staff is comprised of the Director, Administrative Support Staff, Social Services Coordinators, Intake Case Managers, Family Law Information Center (FLIC) Assistants, Domestic Violence Case Manager, One Stop Assistant, and Families In Transition Seminar Coordinator.
+The Family Division Administrative staff is comprised of the Director, Administrative Support Staff, Social Services Coordinators, Intake Case Managers, Family Law Information Center (FLIC) Assistants, Family Violence Intervention Program Coordinator, Domestic Violence Case Managers, One Stop Assistant, and Families In Transition Seminar Coordinator.

 The Superior Court Family Division uses Status Conferences to help parties resolve legal issues and possibly reach settlements prior to trial.
 There are 30-day, 60-day, and 120-day status conferences within the Family Division.
 During status conferences, parties meet with Judicial Officers or the Court to check jurisdiction and discuss issues in dispute and methods to resolve those issues.
 Discovery obligations are also reviewed and questions regarding temporary financial arrangements, possession of marital home, and child custody are discussed.
 During status conferences parties may also attempt mediation to resolve issues.View a video clip of a 30-Day Status Conference